thompson318/emap/docs/technical_overview/Technical_overview_of_EMAP.md

 ### RabbitMQ server

-While there is more information on RabbitMQ in section "Technologies used", it should be mentioned here that once messages have been converted into the interchange format, they are batched and sent to the appropriate queue managed by the RabbitMQ server.
+There is more information on RabbitMQ in the [Technologies used](technologies_used/RabbitMQ.md) section It should be mentioned here that once messages have been converted into the interchange format, they are batched and sent to the appropriate queue managed by the RabbitMQ server.
 Each queue has a maximum number of messages that are allowed, and the services publishing to the queues implement an exponential backoff policy to limit the amount of disk